What is an insurance write off?

 What does it mean when your car’s a write-off?

-An insurance write-off is a term used to describe a car that’s either been damaged to the point that it’s no longer roadworthy, or beyond the point that repairs make financial sense.
+If your car’s a write off, it means it’s either been damaged to the point that it’s no longer roadworthy, or beyond the point that repairs make financial sense.

-It sounds dramatic, but you may be surprised by how often and how easily it happens - even if the accident didn’t seem serious or the damage doesn’t appear too bad.
+It sounds dramatic, but you might be surprised how often and how easily it happens, even if the accident didn’t seem serious or the damage doesn’t appear too bad.

 Each car insurance provider has their own assessment criteria to calculate repair costs, which are then used to decide whether your car is ‘written off’.

-This is why write-offs are broken down into a number of categories, to separate the types of damage that can lead to a car being declared written off.
+Write-offs are broken down into a number of categories to separate the types of damage that can lead to a car being declared written off.

 Car insurance write-off categories explained